OWASP/pysap/docs/examples/router.rst

     [-] Request: Empty route null offset
     [-] Request: No route invalid length

-    [-] Some error values where not found in the fingerprint database.
-If you want to contribute submit a issue to https://github.com/OWASP/pysap or write an email to mgallo@secureauth.com with the following information along with the SAP Router file information and how it was configured.
+    [-] Some error values were not found in the fingerprint database.
+If you want to contribute, submit an issue to https://github.com/OWASP/pysap/issues with the following information along with the SAP Router file information and how it was configured.

     New fingerprint saved to: saprouter_new_fingerprints.json